 In 1405, two existing houses were converted into Frankfurt’s town hall, with exhibition halls on the ground level for trade fairs, official functions and weddings.

-The iconic medieval building is in Römerplatz (Römer Square) in the Altstadt (Old Town) and worthy of a photo.
+The iconic medieval building is in Römerplatz (Römer Square) in the Altstadt (Old Town) and is worthy of a photo.

 The Kaisersaal (Emperor’s Hall) dates to 1612, and the complex now has 13 buildings.
+Get a Frankfurt Hop On Hop Off Bus Ticket to see this and other landmarks in the city.

 7- Berlin Cathedral